-Questions about course selections and/or levels for students in the Class of 2028 should be directed to the counselors at the student's middle school.
-McCarthy Middle School Carthy Middle School Ms. Moya Charig 978-251-5122 charigm@chelmsford.k12.ma.us Parker Middle School Parker Middle School Ms. Mellissa MacIsaac 978-251-5133 macisaacm@chelmsford.k12.ma.us be directed to the student's counselor at the high school.
+Questions about course selections and/or levels for students in the Class of 2029 should be directed to the counselors at the student's middle school.
+McCarthy Middle School Ms. Moya Charig 978-251-5122 charigm@chelmsford.k12.ma.us Parker Middle School Ms. Mellissa MacIsaac 978-251-5133 macisaacm@chelmsford.k12.ma.us Questions about course selections and/or levels for students in the Classes of 2026, 2027, and 2028 should be directed to the student's counselor at the high school.
 Counselor assignments are according to the student's last name and house assignment at Chelmsford High School (978) 251-5111: Emerson House A through K Mr. Daniel McGrath Ext.
-5522 Emerson House L through Z Ms. Kara Kelley Ext.
-5519 Hawthorne House A through K Ms. Tammy Lear ry Ext.
+5522 Emerson House L through Z Ms. Kara Kellev Ext.
+5519 Hawthorne House A through K Ms. Tammy Leary Ext.
 5585 Hawthorne House L through Z Ms. Christine Lima Ext.
 5603 Whittier House A through K Ms. Jennifer Orsini Ext.
-5547 Whittier House L through Z Ms. Jamie Ellis
+5547